tedelm/PowershellFalcox/README.md

 # Usage
 1. Save/Backup Config from FalcoX Companion to same folder as "FalcoXLovesPowerShell.ps1"
 2. Open Powershell and navigate to your "FalcoXLovesPowershell" folder
-3. In Powershell:
+3. In Powershell:</br>
-. .\FalcoXLovesPowershell.ps1
+. .\FalcoXLovesPowershell.ps1</br>
-GetFalcoX -InputFile "<path to your falcoX backup file>.txt" -ViewThis pid,filter,rates,tpa
+GetFalcoX -InputFile "<path to your falcoX backup file>.txt" -ViewThis pid,filter,rates,tpa</br>